 The Red-tailed Tropicbird is an exotic seabird found in tropical areas of the Indian and Pacific Oceans.
 It has a striking appearance, with mostly white feathers and a black mask covering its eyes.

-Its bill is bright red, making it stand out against its pale plumage.
-Both males and females have similar looks to one another - unlike many other birds species where the male looks significantly different from that of the female.
+Its bright red bill makes it stand out against its pale plumage.
+Both males and females have similar looks to one another – unlike many other bird species where the male looks significantly different from that of the female.

-Described by Pieter Boddaert in 1783, this impressive bird can be seen soaring through tropical skies looking for food either alone or within small flocks made up of several individuals at once.
+As described by Pieter Boddaert in 1783, this impressive bird can be seen soaring through tropical skies, looking for food alone or within small flocks made up of several individuals at once.

 Phylum | Chordata |